muarshad01/LLM/Notes/lecture02_notes.md

 ***

-#### 2. What does Large mean in the LLM terminology?
+#### 2. What does LARGE mean in the LLM terminology?
-* By model size, I mean the number-of-parameters in the model.
+* By __Model SIZE__, I mean the __Number of Parameters__ in the model.
-* LLM typically have __Billions of Parameters__.
+* LLMs typically have __Billions of Parameters__.
-* That's the reason why the first-part of the terminology __Large__.
+* That's the reason, why the first-part of the terminology __Large__.
-* Why are they called __language models__?
-That's pretty clear, if you remember the example, which I showed you over here, these models only deal with language they do not deal with other modalities like image or video. __Question answering, translation, sentiment analysis, and so many more tasks.__
+* Why are they called __Language models__?
+That's pretty clear, if you remember the example, which I showed you over here, these models only deal with language and they do not deal with other modalities like image or video. __Question answering, translation, sentiment analysis, and so many more tasks.__

 ***